ncolebank12/recipe-ratings/README.md

 <iframe src="assets/diffs-plot.html" width=1000 height=600 frameBorder=0></iframe>

-The permutation test for missingness of 'ratings' on 'calories' had a p-value of 0.0, meaning that 'rating' like does depend on 'calories'.
+The permutation test for missingness of 'ratings' on 'calories' had a p-value of 0.0, meaning that 'rating' likely does depend on 'calories'.
 This poses a problem for my research question, as I am looking at the relationship between 'calories' and a column derived from 'rating'.
 Probabilistic imputation would ideally be the best solution to this, but since 'calories' is not a categorical column, it cannot be done.
 Instead, rows with a missing value for 'avg_rating' will not be factored into the hypothesis testing, which will put an asterik on the results of the testing.